 Keep reading for more… :)

-gisacres).
-The animation begins on July 1, 2018 and plays through until it reaches the polygon with the most recent date in the table.
+First is the visualization of how fires grew over time inside of their current perimeter.
+The polygons draw in according to the date the perimeter was collected (datecrnt) and each is colored based on its reported acreage (gisacres).
+The animation begins on July 1 2018 and plays through until it reaches the polygon with the most recent date in the table.
 The animation cycles through all of the data in 30 seconds.
-The polygons have no fade-in effect, but fade-out based on reported acres.
-This means that larger polygons stay on the map longer than smaller ones and given that most fires spread from a small area to a larger one, this provides a way to gradually fade out where a fire began and bring the larger, consecutive polygons, to the foreground.
+The polygons have no fade-in effect but fade-out based on reported acres.
+This means that larger polygons stay on the map longer than smaller ones and given that most fires spread from a small area to a larger one this provides a way to gradually fade out where a fire began and bring the larger consecutive polygons to the foreground.

 Combining these animation and visualization techniques gives the visual impact of a growing and burning fire:

 The second animation of smoke plumes is a more subtle one and so is the style.
 Unlike the fires the smoke is not animating over time (since NOAA serves a new dataset each day).
 Given that smoke has a natural flow-like movement I wanted an effect where on any given day we could see which fires are generating the most smoke and get a sense for how the plumes are traveling.
 This is a fun technique to experiment with.

 Another favorite CARTO VL feature of mine is the ability to do viewport-based styling versus globally over an entire dataset.